 At the time, there was an unholy alliance against psychiatric researchers among the grandstanding Nebraska Senator Chuck Grassley (R), his over-zealous staffer, and The New York Times.
 The paper failed to mention that Blue Cross/Blue Shield was one of Grassley’s top five campaign donors at the time.
 We all know how much insurance companies love paying for the newer, better formulations of psychiatric medications.

-My Advice: Don’t Feed the Beast
+Gina’s Advice: Don’t Feed the Beast

 The New York Times has long deserved public shaming for two clear issues: